ChkTeX - LaTeX semantic checker

 and installation on UNIX systems.

-Still, it is important to realize that the output from ChkTeX is only intended as a _guide_ to fixing faults.
-However, it is by no means always correct.
+Still, it is important to realize that the output from ChkTeX is only intended as a guide to fixing faults.
+It is by no means always correct.
 This means that correct LaTeX code may produce errors in ChkTeX, and vice versa: Incorrect LaTeX code may pass silently through.

 Legal stuff